awsdocs/aws-kms-developer-guide/doc_source/symm-asymm-concepts.md

 **Regions**

-Asymmetric CMKs and asymmetric data key pairs are supported in all AWS Regions that AWS KMS supports except for China \(Beijing\) and China \(Ningxia\)\.
+Asymmetric CMKs and asymmetric data key pairs are supported in all AWS Regions that AWS KMS supports\.